themaxdavitt/website/content/blog/brain-cookies-1.md

 Speaking of bookmarks, I've noticed that a handful of the TikToks I bookmarked have been deleted.
 While it's nice that it shows me that they were deleted, it concerns me that the deletions even happened, because I bookmarked them so I could refer back to them.
 Maybe I need to set up something like [ArchiveBox](https://archivebox.io), and then refer to those archives on are.na?
 Hmm...

-## Taking advantage of movie theater schedules
+## Taking advantage of movie theater schedules {#taking-advantage-of-movie-theater-schedules}

 Movie theaters typically show a lot of movies at a lot of different times throughout the day, and all the movie theaters I've gone to check your ticket at the front of the building and expect you to find your way to where they're showing whatever movie your ticket was for.